Nuitka/Nuitka-website/doc/pages/donations.rst

 ###########
- Donations
+ Donation
 ###########

 Nuitka is an effort, mainly driven in my spare time.
-For travels to Python conferences, web site costs, and generally to get rich, I am accepting donations via PayPal.
+For travels to Python conferences, web site costs, etc. I am accepting donations via PayPal.
 The money received will be used to sponsor Nuitka development.